 Need to build up your referral arsenal?
 We make it easy in our 4 Pro Tips to Get More Roofing Referrals.

 People like to buy from people who they feel are real.
 Don’t be afraid to throw some every day into your sales pitch.
 Perhaps you can give your client a little background of your history with the company.
 Why did you choose that company?
 What is it that you like about the company?
 Talk about your passions, your family, your hobbies.
 Come down to their level and talk ordinary.

-Warranties can be confusing, and nerve wracking for your clients so be sure and inform them about your warranties.
+Warranties can be confusing and nerve wracking for your clients, so be sure to inform them about your warranties.
 Information is your best friend when it comes to closing sales.
-The more information your customer has about your process, your warranties, what you’re able to deliver on the job site, the more they trust you.
+The more information your customer has about your process, your warranties, what you’re able to deliver on the job site...the more they trust you.
 A warranty can calm a lot of worries and fears in homeowners.
-Be sure and expand on all of your warranty options and ensure them that you’ll be there for the long haul.
+Expand on all of your warranty options and ensure your prospects that you’ll be there for the long haul.

 Roofing is an investment in your home.
 So to ease over the price a little bit, offer financing and pre-qualification.
-Financing is a great option for those homeowners that need a new roof, but their finances aren’t very convinced.
-Homeowners are often unaware that they have the possibility of financing their roof replacement, make sure that you do whatever you can to fit your customers budget.
+Financing is a great option for those homeowners who need a new roof, but their finances aren’t very convinced.
+Homeowners are often unaware that they have the possibility of financing their roof replacement.
+Make sure you do whatever you can to fit your customers' budgets.

 Receiving a "no" can be tough, especially for someone less experienced in sales.
 But keep in mind, a "no" today may turn into a "yes" in a year or two, especially if you maintain the right attitude during your sales presentation.
 With the proper lead nurturing, you can keep your roofing company top of mind so a homeowner contacts you first when it's time for a new roof.